mne-tools/mne-cpp/doc/gh-pages/pages/development/ci.md

 ## Release Cycle

-New development takes place on the `master`.
+New development takes place on the `master` branch.
 Once the dedvelopers have rough consensus we create a new stable release on GitHub.
-This will trigger the following steps, which will are fully automated by the [release.yml](https://github.com/mne-tools/mne-cpp/blob/master/.github/workflows/release.yml){:target="_blank" rel="noopener"} workflow script:
+This will trigger the following steps, which are fully automated by the [release.yml](https://github.com/mne-tools/mne-cpp/blob/master/.github/workflows/release.yml){:target="_blank" rel="noopener"} workflow script:

-1. Increment version numbers in [mne-cpp.pri](https://github.com/mne-tools/mne-cpp/blob/master/mne-cpp.pri){:target="_blank" rel="noopener"} and [mne-cpp_doxyfile](https://github.com/mne-tools/mne-cpp/blob/master/doc/doxygen/mne-cpp_doxyfile){:target="_blank" rel="noopener"}.
+1. Create new branch named `v0.x.y` based on current `master` branch.
-2. Create new branch named `v0.x.y` based on current `master` branch.
+2. Build binaries and add them to the corresponding release on Github.
-3. Build binaries and add them to the corresponding release on Github.
+3. Increment version numbers in [mne-cpp.pri](https://github.com/mne-tools/mne-cpp/blob/master/mne-cpp.pri){:target="_blank" rel="noopener"} and [mne-cpp_doxyfile](https://github.com/mne-tools/mne-cpp/blob/master/doc/doxygen/mne-cpp_doxyfile){:target="_blank" rel="noopener"}.

 ## Solving for dependencies